 At Undergraduate level, staff from the department teach a module that combines evidence-based health (EBH) and public health epidemiology (PHE).
-This is delivered to students early in the medical curriculum – Year 2 for Undergraduate Medicine and Year 1 for Graduate Entry Medicine students.
+This is delivered to Year 1 Graduate Entry Medicine students.

 EBH introduces students to research methods; epidemiology and statistics; how to critically assess scientific literature; and ethical and professional issues in health research.
 PHE provides knowledge and skills to apply epidemiological principles and public health approaches to the measurement and control of major health issues and diseases in patients and populations in resource-poor and resource-rich settings.
 PHE provides students with both a national and international perspective on population health approaches for disease prevention and control – this reflects the diversity of our students and the populations they will serve.

-Phase 2 of the new RCSI curriculum, will include a vertically integrated theme in epidemiology and public health for Year 1 Direct Entry Medicine students.
+A new RCSI case-based curriculum will include a vertically integrated theme in epidemiology and public health for Year 1 Direct Entry Medicine students.
 This theme will consist of health systems and services; health policy, economics and management; clinical informatics and information technology; safety, quality and improvement of care; evidence-based medicine and health; and population, global and public health.
 Students will be able to map all these concepts on to their sessions utilising the population health framework.

 Our academic and research staff are active researchers from several countries, with strong international networks.
-Outputs reflect the breadth and depth of knowledge generation for the betterment of individuals and populations in low, middle and high-income country settings.
-Our global health research, based mainly in Africa, covers surgical systems research and household air pollution.
+Outputs reflect the breadth and depth of knowledge generation for the betterment of individuals and populations in low-, middle- and high-income country settings.

 Honorary Senior Lecturers